 In my mid-20s, I moved to Vancouver, British Columbia, to begin a degree in New Testament studies and work under the direction of Gordon Fee, the author of the some of the best commentaries in the last 50 years.
 I had been working for TOUCH Outreach Ministries, which promoted the Cell Church model and encouraged churches to embrace a New Testament model of church life based on Scriptures that give us life group lessons from the early church met from “house to house” (Acts 2:42-46, 5:42, 20:20).

 In those days, I assumed that the goal was to find the secret ingredients to life in the first-century church and to determine how those secrets have been forgotten by the church.
 I thought my studies would tell me about all the things we need to do today that they did back then that would fix the church.

 The more I read about the early church, the more I discovered what I did not expect to find.
 (This is usually the case with good research.)
 For instance, I found that all the research demonstrates that they met in homes, but I also found that we must be realistic about the fact that they had no other place to meet.
 The early church was a movement with no social standing.
 In fact, it was considered a cult that undermined the mores of the majority culture.
 Where else would they have met but in homes?

-While the New Testament, first-century history and archeology reveal that early Christians met in small groups in homes, we cannot claim with honesty that this somehow provides us with a secret ingredient.
+While the New Testament, first-century history and archaeology reveal that early Christians met in small groups in homes, we cannot claim with honesty that this somehow provides us with a secret ingredient.
 Is the call to Christian community a prophetic challenge to the modern church that sits in rows and listens to a preacher?
-Of course, but if we are looking for a New Testament small group model or house church approach or apostolic movement strategy that will unlock the secrets of God, then we are asking questions that cannot be answered.
-Instead, I think that there is something much more significant about the first century church that we need to hear and heed.
+Of course, but if we are looking for a New Testament life group lessons or house church approach or apostolic movement strategy that will unlock the secrets of God, then we are asking questions that cannot be answered.
+Instead, I think that there is something much more significant about the first century church life group lessons that we need to hear and heed.

 1. They ate together.